It might not be January just yet, but it’s never too early to start making some eco-friendly resolutions you can really stick to in 2019.

-For them – and for you – I have compiled a few practical steps towards having a more eco-friendly 2017, without anyone having to live like a muddy neanderthal.
-Whilst it might not be possible to do all of these things all of the time, keeping these ideas in mind for the next 12 months could add up to making a big impact.
+Whilst it might not be possible to do all of these things all of the time, keep them in mind for the next 12 months and each small change could add up to a much bigger impact overall.

 1. Eat more mussels

-We all know that eating less meat is good for the planet, after all, a third of the earth’s available land is already used in the production of meat products – and that’s only going to get worse as the population grows.
-The worst offenders in terms of carbon footprint are beef and lamb, with chicken and pork faring much better – so it might be time to say goodbye to that steak for a while.
+We all know that eating less meat is good for the planet.
+After all, a third of the earth’s available land is already used in the production of meat products – and that’s only going to get worse as the population grows.
+The worst offenders in terms of carbon footprint are beef and lamb, with chicken and pork faring much better – so it might be time to say goodbye to steak dinners for a while.

-Seems a funny one if I am encouraging you to eat less meat doesn’t it?
-Who doesn’t love avocado on toast – and surely it’s better than a bacon butty?
+Who doesn’t love avocado on toast – and surely it’s better for the planet than a bacon butty?
 Maybe not.
-Reports are coming in that our hipster obsession with foods like avocado and quinoa is causing havoc in the countries where they’re grown, as land is being illegally cleared to keep up with western demand.
-There are lots of so-called health foods causing problems, in fact.
+Reports are starting to highlight that the western obsession with foods like avocado and quinoa is causing havoc in the countries where they’re grown, as land is being illegally cleared to keep up with increasing demand.
+There are lots of so-called “hipster” health foods causing problems.
 The answer?
 See below.

-5. Recycle in the office, not just at home
+6. Recycle at work, not just at home

-6. Buy second hand, or share with your neighbours
+8. Buy second-hand, or share with your neighbours

 Borrowing instead of buying is also a good idea – instead of purchasing new books and movies, share with your mates.
 Power tools and other appliances are also good to share, plus you’ll cut down on the number of barely-used appliances cluttering up your closet or garage.